sprintersb/atest/README.md

     LOG_PFMT_XXX (F, X);   log X using format string F located in Flash

 > :warning:
 Please use format strings with care!
-You can easily crash avrtest and make it raise a Segmentation Fault or other undefined behaviour by specifying a format string that does not match the value!
+You can easily crash AVRtest and make it raise a Segmentation Fault or other undefined behaviour by specifying a format string that does not match the value!
-Notice that the %-formats below refer to the HOST machine, i.e. the machine that executes avrtest!
+Notice that the %-formats below refer to the HOST machine, i.e. the machine that executes AVRtest!

-avrtest uses `double` to represent floating point values and `unsigned int` for all other values up to 4 bytes.
+AVRtest uses `double` to represent floating point values and `unsigned int` for all other values up to 4 bytes.
 The default format strings for the vanilla LOG_XXX are: